effiong-okon/windows-endpoint-threat-detection/README.md

-# Endpoint Malware Investigation
+# Windows Endpoint Threat Detection And Investigation: Wazuh EDR/SIEM
 ### A Wazuh EDR/SIEM Detection Lab

-**Lab Type:** Security Engineering + Offensive Simulation + EDR Detection + Incident Response
+**Lab Type:** Offensive Simulation + EDR Detection + Incident Response

 **Platform:** Wazuh 4.7 (Open Source SIEM + EDR)

+**Environment:** Ubuntu 22.04 VM (Wazuh Manager/Indexer/Dashboard + Attacker) | Windows 11 VM (Victim Endpoint + Wazuh Agent) | VirtualBox Host-Only Network

 **Analyst:** Effiong Okon

-**Environment:** Ubuntu 22.04 VM (Wazuh Manager/Indexer/Dashboard + Attacker) | Windows 11 VM (Victim Endpoint + Wazuh Agent) | VirtualBox Host-Only Network

 ---

 ## Overview

-After completing endpoint security training at AltSchool Africa, I wanted to go beyond reading about detections and actually build the platform that produces them.
+After several sessions of endpoint security training at AltSchool Africa, I wanted to go beyond the theory and put it into practice, so I built this lab from scratch.

-So I built this lab from scratch: a Wazuh manager, indexer, and dashboard on Ubuntu, a Wazuh agent and Sysmon on a Windows 11 endpoint, and a host-only network connecting the two.
-Once the stack was running and producing a clean baseline, I switched hats, used the same Ubuntu VM to simulate a realistic post-exploitation attack chain with Metasploit, then switched back to the analyst seat and investigated the entire compromise using only the Wazuh dashboard.
+I set up two virtual machines, Ubuntu as the attacker and Wazuh manager, Windows 11 as the victim endpoint, and simulated a realistic post-exploitation attack chain.
+Then I switched roles and investigated the entire attack using Wazuh as my SIEM and EDR platform.

-The goal was to understand the full lifecycle: how a detection stack gets built, what it looks like when it's healthy, what an intrusion actually produces in the logs, and how to reconstruct the attacker's actions from that evidence alone.
+The goal was to understand not just how attacks work, but how they look from the defender's seat, what evidence they leave, where to find it, and how to piece the story together from raw logs.

 ---